Daniel-Xu0/Daniel-Xu0/README.md

 # 👋 Hi, I'm Daniel!

-🎓 **Data Science + Business Analytics Graduate**
+## 🎓 **Data Science + Business Analytics Graduate**
 Khoury College @Northeastern University

 ---

 ## 🚀 About Me
 I'm passionate about leveraging data to drive actionable insights and solve real-world problems.
-My academic background and hands-on experience combine to make me a dynamic professional at the intersection of data science and business analytics.
+My academic background and hands-on experience make me a dynamic expert at the intersection of data science and business analytics.
 From building ETL pipelines to crafting compelling visualizations, I thrive on creating impactful solutions that bring data to life.

 ---